-Somchai has over twenty years experience in making plaster moulds for ceramics.
+Somchai has over twenty years experience in making plaster moulds and slip-casting ceramics.
 He likes to challenge his skills by making moulds that will explore the idea and possibilities of what the mould making technique can be.
 For example he has created plaster moulds that can be easily be used to make a number of composite moulds or can be connected in different ways by having parts that can be constructed or of flexible arrangement.
 Somchai will showcase his latest new mould making and slip casting techniques by creating plaster moulds that are able to dip into the slip to create the forms instead of pouring slip into the plaster moulds.

-When: Sunday 20 October, 2019
+When: Sunday 3 October, 2021